 Air drying your clothes instead makes your laundry process sustainable.
 Of course, while this will only be possible during summer, you can then use a drying rack inside your home when it’s cold and rainy.
-It’s also a great way to save electricity and money from your bills.
+It’s also a great way to save electricity at home and money from your bills.

 Another zero-waste routine is bulk buying.
 Plastic recycling isn’t sustainable.
 Out of all the single-use plastics thrown into the recycle bin, we only recycle 9% of them.
 Plastic recycling requires a lot of time and is cost-intensive.

 The solution for us, then, is to reduce the number of single-use plastics that we buy.
 An excellent way to reduce your single-use plastics is to buy them in bulk.
 Buy your cleaning supplies in bulk so you won’t accumulate plastics in your home.